-On the third day I awoke to a commotion as Tornado Hong swept my studiously arranged books and notes and brushes from the desk and into my pack like he was collecting garbage.
+On the fourth day I awoke to a commotion as Incandescent Hong swept my studiously arranged books and notes and brushes from the desk and into my pack like he was collecting garbage.

 “Shut up,” he said.

 He made a fist and then there was nothing.

 A dull throbbing heat came to me out of the darkness.
 Then nausea.
 It was my pulse.